-Is due to a genetic “mutation” within the actual DNA itself.
-Fortunately, the gene responsible for the development of craniomandibular osteopathy is a recessive one meaning that not all dogs who carry the gene will develop this disorder however even those who do not “develop” this condition can still pass it down to their offspring who might!
+It is due to a genetic “mutation” within the DNA itself.
+Fortunately, the gene responsible for the development of craniomandibular osteopathy is a recessive one, meaning that not all dogs who carry the gene will develop this disorder; however, even those who do not “develop” this condition can still pass it down to their offspring, who might!

-That you can avoid purchasing or adopting a dog with this disease if choose to work with a reputable breeder has very accurate information about the genealogy of his or her dogs.
+You can avoid purchasing or adopting a dog with this disease if you work with a reputable breeder who has very accurate information about the genealogy of their dogs.
+This way, any incidences of craniomandibular osteopathy in the dog’s family history (including littermates of the dog and the dog’s parents) can be noted and thus “bred” out of their breeding stock.

 Symptoms of Craniomandibular Osteopathy